 Solo: A Star Wars Story – which explores the early days of everyone’s favourite smuggler from a galaxy far, far away – has proven to be an undeniably troubled production.
 From the initial sceptical fan reaction to relative newcomer Alden Ehrenreich taking on the Han Solo role from Harrison Ford, through to the firing of directors Phil Lord and Christopher Miller, things haven’t exactly gone smoothly.

 And while the departure of Lord and Miller – whose subversive wit and energetic filmmaking style would have brought something new to Star Wars – is disappointing, there’s still plenty about Solo to get excited about.

-For starters, replacement auteur Ron Howard is a safe pair of hands, suggesting that audiences can expect a well-told (if decidedly more traditional) story.
+For starters, replacement auteur Ron Howard is a safe pair of hands, suggesting that audiences can expect a well-told story.
 Then there’s the acting stable who have signed on to appear, with big names like Emelia Clarke, Donald Glover, Thandie Newton, Woody Harrelson and Paul Bettany rounding out the principal cast.
 Finally, there’s the Star Wars factor, which is almost always more than enough to entice people into theatres!